SystemRage/py-kms/docs/Getting Started.md

 # Getting Started
-What follows are some guides how to start the `pykms_Server.py` script, which provides the server.
+What follows are some guides how to start the `pykms_Server.py` script, which provides the emulated server.

 ## Running as a service
 ***
 You can simply manage a daemon that runs as a background process.
-This can be achieved by using any of the guides below or by writing your own solution.
+This can be achieved by using any of the notes below or by writing your own solution.

 ### Docker
 ![docker-auto](https://img.shields.io/docker/cloud/automated/pykmsorg/py-kms)